-Complete blood counts must be performed regularly during therapy with imatinib.
-Treatment of CML patients with imatinib has been associated with neutropenia or thrombocytopenia.
+Complete blood counts must be performed regularly during therapy with Imatinib.
+Treatment of CML patients with Imatinib has been associated with neutropenia or thrombocytopenia.
 However, the occurrence of these cytopenias is dependent on the stage of the disease being treated and they were more frequent in patients with accelerated phase CML or blast crisis as compared to patients with chronic phase CML.
-Treatment with imatinib may be interrupted or the dose be reduced, as recommended in section Posology and method of administration.
+Treatment with Imatinib may be interrupted or the dose be reduced, as recommended in section DOSAGE AND ADMINISTRATION.

-Liver function
+Liver Function

-Liver function (transaminases, bilirubin, alkaline phosphatase) should be monitored regularly in patients receiving imatinib.
-As recommended in section Posology and method of administration, non-haematological adverse drug reactions, these laboratory abnormalities should be managed with interruption and/or dose reduction of the treatment with imatinib.
+Liver function (transaminases, bilirubin, alkaline phosphatase) should be monitored regularly in patients receiving Imatinib.
+As recommended in section DOSAGE AND ADMINISTRATION, non-haematological adverse drug reactions, these laboratory abnormalities should be managed with interruption and/or dose reduction of the treatment with Imatinib.